 Best Pocketknife Sharpener

 Dull blades are not only ineffective, but they can be dangerous.
 Without access to shops with tools for sharpening knives, it is a good idea to bring your own knife sharpener along on your trip.
-Fortunately, there are several inexpensive and easy to use sharpeners available for purchase.
+Fortunately, there are several inexpensive and easy to use pocket knife sharpeners available for purchase.

-This review will help you pick the best pocketknife sharpener for your next camping or overlanding trip.
+This review will help you compare some of the best pocket knife sharpeners available and from there choose one for your next camping or overlanding trip.

 Smith's PP1 Pocket Pal Multifunction Sharpener

 The first step in finding the right pocket knife sharpening tool is to know and understand the different types available.
 Each type has distinct advantages and disadvantages and the best one will depend on the specific features that matter to you.

 1. Sharpening Stones – Also known as whetstones, sharpening stones are among the oldest knife sharpeners known to us.
 They tend to be on the heavy side but they are very efficient and versatile as they can be used to sharpen different types of blades.

 The traditional sharpening stones are usually made of hard materials such as ceramic or diamond and they are about an inch thick.
 Due to the qualities of these stones, they are handy in restoring extremely dull blades.

 2. Pocket diamond rods – These rods can complement or work as an alternative to ceramic sharpening rods.
 They are lightweight and versatile, making them a perfect choice for those who are always on the go.
 You can use a pocket diamond tapered rod in sharpening many sorts of knives and tools.